 But the condo details matter enormously for investors.
 Rental restrictions, HOA fees, insurance costs, special assessments, and parking can all eat into your net income.
 If the fees, reserves, or restrictions are ugly, the spreadsheet will tell on you.

 Do the math before you fall in love with the idea.
-Downtown condo investing is not passive income.
-It is active management with a lot of moving parts.
+Downtown condo investing isn't passive income.
+It's active management with a lot of moving parts.

 Market Data Note